jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 is much lower.
 As Laurens van der Maaten [defines it][1], 'intrinsic dimensionality' is 'the the minimum number of parameters needed to account for the observed properties of the data'.

-(So far, the most didactic explanation of this fact was presented in a paper on diffusion maps by [Porte et al][2]
+(So far, the most helpful explanation of this fact was presented in a paper on diffusion maps by [Porte et al][2]
-In the paper, a dataset of m-by-n pixel pictures of a simple image randomly rotated originally has dimension $mn$ but after dimension reduction, the dataset can be organized two dimensionally based on angle-of rotation.)
+In the paper, a dataset of m-by-n pixel pictures of a simple image randomly rotated originally has dimension $mn$ but after dimension reduction, the dataset can be organized two dimensionally based on angle of rotation.)

-At the most abstract level, dimension reduction methods usually are posed as an optimization problem that ultimately requires the solution to an eigenvalue problem.
+At the most abstract level, dimension reduction methods usually are posed as an optimization problem that often requires the solution to an eigenvalue problem.
 What is an [optimization problem](https://en.wikipedia.org/wiki/Optimization_problem) you ask?
-That wikipedia article should help some, the optimization being done in dimension reduction is finding some linear or non-linear relation $ M $ that minmizes (or maximizes) a cost function $ \phi (x) $ on some manipulation of the data matrix, call it $ X_{manipulated} $.
+That wikipedia article should help some, the optimization being done in dimension reduction is finding some linear or non-linear relation $ M $ that minimizes (or maximizes) a cost function $ \phi (x) $ on some manipulation of the data matrix, call it $ X_{manipulated} $.
 Examples of various functions will be given in detail later.